Oscar Pistorius will be the first double amputee runner to take part in the Olympic Games.

 At the Paralympic Games he will take part in the 100m, 200m, 400m and 4x100m relay.

 “I am also hugely excited to then be competing to defend my three Paralympic titles at the Paralympic Games,” said Pistorius.

 “I believe we will see some amazing times posted and I am very much looking forward to what will be an incredible Olympics and Paralympics in London.”

 The Olympic Games will start with an opening ceremony on July 27th, while the Paralympics will get underway on August 29th.

-Anyone staying in central London hotels during the Games are reminded that there is a special website in operation by Transport for London to provide travel advice and tips on the best way to get to the Olympic venues.
+Anyone staying in the montcalm london marble arch hotel during the Games are reminded that there is a special website in operation by Transport for London to provide travel advice and tips on the best way to get to the Olympic venues.